yodrew/yodrew.github.io/_pages/air.md

 - activated carbon
 - HEPA
 - Photo Catalytic Oxidation ([PCO](https://www.sciencedirect.com/science/article/pii/S0926337316308001)) is a new, interesting technology that destroys pollutants at the molecular level.
 Several companies make filters with it.
 Prices vary widely.
 - UV-C light bulbs with 253.7nm wavelength destroys VOCs and germs and cost less than $10.
-These would use the regular case fan and just need a helix vent to stop light.
+These would use the regular case fan and just need a universal vent to stop light.

 Do not use an ionizer.
 It produces toxic levels of ozone.